suhaspillai/Handwritten-Recognition-of-Math-Symbols/README.txt

 change the path of the following variable file_path_till_traininkml ---> to the files where Traininkml files are located run python Relationship_Classifier.py
-After this a parse testing folder will be generated , where the lg files are stored
+After this a parse testing folder will be generated , where .lg files are stored

 TESTING ENTIRE SYSTEM:
-For Testing the system on classification, segmentation and parsing overall. open CLassifier.py change the path of the following variable file_path_till_Traininkm ---> to the files where Traininkml files are located run python Classifier.py
+For Testing the system on classification, segmentation and parsing overall. open CLassifier.py change the path of the following variable file_path_till_traininkml ---> to the files where Traininkml files are located run python Classifier.py
-After this a parse testing folder will be generated , where the lg files are stored
+After this a parse testing folder will be generated , where .lg files are stored

 For Testing, you have to clone following repositories. git clone http://saskatoon.cs.rit.edu:10001/root/lgeval.git